ELC/elc.github.io-content/blog/2023-how-to-learn-python.md

 different approaches.
 Beware of your know strenghts and weaknesses when learning and create a roadmap that is compatible and comfortable to your style.

-Do not trust too much what you see online, but also avoid going on your own adventure unless you know what you are doing.
+Do not trust too much what you see online (including this article), but also avoid going on your own adventure unless you know what you are doing.
+Always question yourself and look for feedback from people more experience than you.

+Exposed yourself to things that contradicts your beliefs on a regular basis, otherwise you may experience confirmation bias.